swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Only the last added consent can be either edited or deleted.
 When only one consent is present, it can be edited, but not deleted.

-Please check :doc:`consent` for more information about the different types of consents and other information, such as Q&As.
+.. tip:: Please check :doc:`consent` for more information about the different types of consents and other information, such as Q&As.

 .. warning:: The consent status is required to further proceed for patient enrollment and registration.